 What we are about

-The Deep Sea Fishermen’s Union has worked closely with the Fishing Vessel Owners’ Association to maintain a relationship that serves our shared interests in the sustainability of the halibut and sablefish fisheries and fair dealing between vessel owners and crews and skippers.
+The Deep Sea Fishermen’s Union has worked closely with the Fishing Vessel Owners’ Association for over 100 years to maintain a relationship that serves our shared interests in the sustainability of the halibut and sablefish fisheries and fair dealing between vessel owners and crews and skippers.

 The Deep Sea Fishermen’s Union of the Pacific is a labor union representing the interests of skippers and crew in commercial longline halibut and sablefish fisheries.
 We are proud of our heritage as the original union of fishermen in the United States and the sole advocacy organization for our members.
 The Fishing Vessel Owners’ Association (“FVOA”), formed in 1914, is a trade association of long vessel operators.
 Among our responsibilities to our members is negotiation of compensation and maintenance of a strong partnership with the FVOA.